Kss2k/modsem/README.md

 - New function for plotting interaction effects (`plot_interaction()`), see the [vignette](https://kss2k.github.io/intro_modsem/articles/plot_interactions.html)
 - Interaction effects between endogenous and exogenous variables are now possible by default with QML-approach.
-- Interaction effects between two endogenous variables are now possible with the LMS and QML approach, using the 'cov_syntax' argument, see the [vignette](https://kss2k.github.io/intro_modsem/articles/interaction_two_etas.html) for more information.
+- Interaction effects between two endogenous variables are now possible with the LMS and QML approach, using the 'cov.syntax' argument, see the [vignette](https://kss2k.github.io/intro_modsem/articles/interaction_two_etas.html) for more information.
   (only available on GitHub, not on CRAN)